-Until the new law takes effect in October, a third or subsequent charge of violation of injunction for protection will fall under the category of first degree misdemeanor.
+Until the new law takes effect in October, a third or subsequent charge of violation of an injunction for protection will fall under the category of the first-degree misdemeanor.
 The punishment for this level of offense is up to one year in jail and a $1,000 fine.

-After SB 380 takes effect, the offense will be a third degree felony, which greatly increases potential penalties.
-If a Florida court finds you guilty of a repeat a repeat violation of a protective order on or after October 1, you face up to five years in a state prison and a $5,000 fine.
+After SB 380 takes effect, the offense will be a third-degree felony, which greatly increases potential penalties.
+If a Florida court finds you guilty of a repeat violation of a protective order on or after October 1, you face up to five years in state prison and a $5,000 fine.

 Does it still count as a strike against me even if I did not serve time in prior cases?